neRIccardo/MovieMore/README.md

 # MovieMore project

 This project is a Django application to simulate a cinema website.
-It includes features for managing movies, theaters, bookings, and users.
+It includes features for managing movies, screenings, screening rooms, bookings and users.

 ## Project Setup